Methylhexanamine (sometimes spelled 'methylhexaneamine') is an aliphatic alkaloid

 Nausea is often reported as a side-effect, even at moderate doses.
 Overdose can cause headache.
 After-effects are reported to include headache and depression, and drowsiness.

 Note the many similar names.
 Products from the same manufacturer with identical ingredient lists may be maketed under different names in different countries.
 Products with the same name from the same manufacturer marketed in different countries may contain different ingredients.
 These products may also contain other, undisclosed, ingredients.
 Manufacturers may change ingredients at any time.
 This is a list for informational purposes only.
 It does not constitute an endorsement or recommendation of any of these products.
-There are experience reports about many of them on Drugs-Forum, generally in the Herbal Ecstasy forum.
+There are experience reports about many of them on Drugs

 Over-the-counter products that contain methylhexanamine: